 What Time Is It Now On the Creator’s Clock?

 We know that the last hours of Friday are entirely given over to preparations for the weekly Sabbath.
-When related to the 7,000 year clock, this time refers to the preparation for the Sabbatical millenium known also as the Messiah’s Kingdom, thus the time leading to the beginning of the seventh millenium will be the time for preparing for the Messiah.
+When related to the 7,000-year clock, this time refers to the preparation for the Sabbatical millennium known also as the Messiah’s Kingdom, thus the time leading to the beginning of the seventh Millenium will be the time for preparing for the Messiah.

 We also know that as the weekly Sabbath is approaching, the preparation for it is intensifying and seemingly the time is being accelerated or hastened.
 It is especially true for the time known in the Tanak as “between the evenings”, which is about thirty minutes before the beginning of the Sabbath.
 This is the time when all preparation for the coming Sabbath must come to an end.